Joe Coleman (painter): Exhibitions

+The American Folk Art Museum's 2026 exhibit, Self-Made: A Century of Inventing Artists, featured Coleman's ornate vest as a self-portrait and centerpiece of the exhibit, together with two paintings: Voyage to Candyland (2026) and Devil Anse Hatfield (1996).

 Performance art

 In the late 1970s Coleman developed a carnival geek/ mad preacher persona for his early performances called Professor Mombooze-o—a name that was an amalgamation of his mother (‘Mom’) and father (‘Booze-0’).
 Professor Mombooze-o, who was depicted in a 1986 painting, would appear in performance spaces in NY's Lower East Side and, while ranting as a madman preacher, would bite the heads off of live mice and explode on stage.

 On October 22, 1989, Coleman staged a performance as Professor Mombooze-o at the Boston Film/Video Foundation (BF/VF).
 It began with 20 minutes of black and white vintage porn projected onto a screen, at the end of which Coleman burst through the screen hanging upside down on a harness and screaming as fireworks strapped to his chest exploded, like a baby born through a trial of fire and brimstone.
 After his then-wife Nancy Pivar cut him down, as if cutting the umbilical cord, and extinguished the fire, Coleman ripped the rest of screen apart to reveal a dead goat also hanging upside down.
 He then pulled two live white mice from his pocket, announcing, 'This is Mommy and Daddy'.
 He proceeded to bite the head off 'Daddy' and spit it into the audience.
 Then did the same to 'Mommy', but swallowed the head.
 "This is Joe Coleman's stone ritualization of his mother's death," a 1990 article in Spin magazine reported about the performance.
 "Four days earlier, she had died of cancer."
 Fittingly, this would be the last ever appearance of Professor Mombooze-o.

 When police and fireman arrived on the scene, they arrested Coleman, Pivar and BF/VF manager, Jeri Rossi.
 Coleman was charged under an arcane statute, which had not been used since the 1800s, citing him for "possession of an infernal machine".
 He was fined $5000 for possessing and exploding fireworks and a further $300 for eating mice.
 The terms of his probation stipulated that he "not eat any Massachusetts mice for a year".

 Since 2017, Coleman has embarked on a series of spoken word performances accompanied by projections of the paintings.
 These have taken place in June 2017 at Salo Club, Paris, during three nights curated by director and actress, Asia Argento, as part of a show with Lydia Lunch and Weasel Walter's Brutal Measures project at Club Berlin in New York and in November 2017 as part of Le Guess Who? festival in Utrecht, Netherlands.